GrinonBarrett/Taksidos/Combat Test/Characters/Grisam.md

 #### Basic Training
 Every Warrior receives some training over their lifetime.
-When you inflicts a critical hit with an attack, you knows how many hitpoints that creature currently has remaining.
+When you inflict a critical hit with an attack, you know how many hitpoints that creature currently has remaining.

 #### Pacing
 At the beginning of any encounter, you may choose one of the following: